Have Questions? 888-508-6572

 Rental Income Potential

-Beyond property value, an ADU’s ROI includes earning both long-term and short-term rental income (like through Airbnb or Vrbo).
+Beyond property value, an ADU’s ROI includes earning long-term and short-term rental income (like through Airbnb or Vrbo).
 Combining both options can be a great way to maximize returns, with short-term rentals during peak seasons and long-term leases during slower times.

 Suits Multigenerational Living Preferences

-An ADU conversion is a perfect solution for multi-generational families as it offers private, independent living spaces while still being close to one another.
+An ADU conversion is a perfect solution for multi-generational families as it offers private, independent living spaces while being close to one another.
 This setup improves connection and support between family members within the same property, including the ability for elderly family members to age in place safely.

 How to Convert a Garage to ADU: A Step-by-Step Guide